-Liverpool boss Brendan Rodgers said Manchester City are still favourites for the Premier League, despite overtaking them in the table with a 2-1 win over Sunderland.
+Liverpool boss Brendan Rodgers said Manchester City are still favourites for the Premier League, despite overtaking them in the table with

 The Reds are now second, a point behind leaders Chelsea, with City two points further back with two games in hand.